TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 ## Backup

-I get daily backups via email by running over of my vals on a very long interval.
+I get daily backups via email by running one of my vals on a very long interval.

 ```js
 email({